saiabhiramjaini/X-bookmark-fetcher/README.md

-# X Bookmarks Fetcher
+# X Liked Tweets Fetcher

-A React app with GitHub Actions automation to fetch and display X (Twitter) bookmarked posts.
+A React app with GitHub Actions automation to fetch and display X (Twitter) liked tweets.

+> **Note:** Originally designed for bookmarks, but X's Bookmarks API requires OAuth 2.0 which cannot be automated.
+This version fetches **liked tweets** instead, which works perfectly with OAuth 1.0a automation!

 ## 🚀 Features

-- Automatically fetches X bookmarks via GitHub Actions
+- Automatically fetches X liked tweets via GitHub Actions
-- Converts bookmarks to markdown blog posts
+- Converts liked tweets to markdown blog posts
 - Runs on schedule or on every push to main
 - Full debugging and error tracking